somish/govblocks-protocol/README.md

 ### MemberRoles
 MemberRoles module of manages all the member roles.
-Every member role can have different authorizations
+Every member role can have different authorizations.
+It is an independent module and can be used by other dApps to implement feature rich Member Roles!
 Contract:
 * [MemberRoles.sol]